Key changes announced in the Autumn Budget for Pensions and Inheritance Tax

 Max bender 3r Nvnn O7av Y unsplash

-Many of us will undoubtedly feel that today’s Budget announcement by the Chancellor, Rachel Reeves, was not just the most significant of the last few years but the most significant of several decades!
+Many of us will undoubtedly feel that the Autumn Budget announcement by the Chancellor, Rachel Reeves, was not just the most significant of the last few years but the most significant of several decades!

 In recent times, pensions announcements within Budgets have been somewhat vanilla, with the exception of the abolition of the Lifetime Allowance by Jeremy Hunt in the Spring 2023 Statement.
 That measure meant pensions became one of the most beneficial assets in which individuals can invest.